Viktor Yushchenko: Honours and awards

 Yushchenko was named "Man of the Year 2004" by Wprost and included in the 2005 Time 100, an annual list of Time 100 most influential people in the world.

 Honorary doctorates from the National University of Kyiv-Mohyla Academy (1996), the University of Maria Curie-Sklodowska (2000) and the Catholic University of Lublin (2009), and honorary membership in the Academy of Sciences of Moldova.

+On 21 June 2026, Viktor Yushchenko returned his Order of the White Eagle to Poland in protest against the decision of Polish President Karol Nawrocki to revoke this award from Volodymyr Zelenskyy.